karno123/json-eval/README.md

 ~~~
 glossary.title == "example glossary" && glossary.total > 100
 ~~~
+# Array of Index
-array of index, json eval also has capability to extract array value from json. for example,
+json eval also has capability to extract array value from json. for example,
 ~~~
 glossary.GlossDiv.GlossList.GlossEntry.GlossDef.GlossSeeAlso[0]
 ~~~